MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/smartcard/smartcard-rdf-card-tracking-callback.md

 ## Return value

-This function returnsone of the following NTSTATUS values:
+This function returns one of the following NTSTATUS values:

 <table>
 <thead>